vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/BaojgPQ/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

 ### Aligning wrapped content
-When items are wrapped in a Flexbox and you have therefore multiple lines, you can control how these lines are aligned on the **cross axis**.
+When items are wrapped in a Flexbox, and you have, therefore, multiple lines, you can control how these lines are aligned on the **cross axis**.
 You can use property `align-content`.

 Do not confuse this with `justify-content`.
 - `justify-content`: aligns across the **main** axis
-  - main axis is horizontal when in row mode
+  - the main axis is horizontal when in row mode
-  - main axis is vertical when in column mode
+  - the main axis is vertical when in column mode
 - `align-content`: aligns across the **cross** axis
-  - cross axis is perpendicular to the main axis
+  - the cross axis is perpendicular to the main axis

 <div class="msg-info">This property has no effect unless you have either *flex-wrap: wrap;* or *flex-wrap: wrap-reverse;*</div>